T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Tablesorter
 -----------

-QFQ includes a third-party client-side table sorter. tablesorter 2.31.0 is used, see official docs here: https://mottie.github.io/tablesorter/docs/index.html
+QFQ includes a third-party client-side table sorter: https://mottie.github.io/tablesorter/docs/index.html

-To turn any table into a sortable table, use this simple setup:
+To turn any table into a sortable table:

 * Ensure that your QFQ installation is importing the appropriate js/css files, see setup-css-js_.
 * Add the `class="tablesorter"` to your `<table>` element.